rozek/gundb-in-memory-storage-adapter/README.md

 </script>
 ```

-Then, create your GunDB instance with the following options:
+Then, create your GunDB instance with the following options (among others, if need be):

 ```
   const Gun = GUN({ localStorage:false, inMemory:true })